Dedham, Massachusetts in the American Revolution: Battles at Lexington and Concord

+Faith Huntington

+Faith Huntington and several friends arrived in Roxbury to visit her brother, a soldier in the Continental Army, on June 17, 1775.
+Instead of a glamorous and exciting military display, they witnessed the brutality of the Battle of Bunker Hill.
+The realization that this might be the fate of her brothers and husband seems to have been too much for Huntington, and she began experiencing episodes of serious depression.
+As these bouts grew worse, and as her husband Jedediah, who was in Boston, did not feel he could leave his men, he and his mother brought Huntington to stay with friends in Dedham, where he could visit her frequently.
+There, she was treated for depression by Dr. John Sprague.

+On November 24, 1775, shortly after one of these visits, she hanged herself.
+Her funeral was held at the Samuel Dexter House on November 28, 1775 and she was buried in the tomb of Nathaniel Ames.
+Following the funeral, the mourners went to the Ames Tavern.

 Dedham soldiers

 The Town voted to hire an additional 120 minutemen on May 29, 1775.
 They were called into action just a few weeks later, but only 17 ended up fighting at the Battle of Bunker Hill.
 There, they lined up between the breastwork and the rail fence.
+None were injured in the battle.

+During the initial stages of the Siege of Boston in 1775, Dedham troops were likely stationed near Bunker Hill.
+Units were called up again in 1778 to man the Roxbury lines.

 After the war moved south, the Continental Army issued the town a quota but, as the town had already run through its available men, it was forced to hire mercenaries from Boston.
 The population at the time was between 1,500 and 2,000 persons, of which 672 men fought in the Revolution and 47 did not return.

 General George Washington gave Timothy Stowe a commission in the army as a captain during the war, and Stowe led a company to Fort Ticonderoga.

 Other troops

 Following the outbreak of hostilities, military traffic from throughout southern and western New England was "marching thick" through Dedham on their way to Boston.
 It was good for Dedham taverns and farmers who suddenly had a lot more customers, but it also brought disease.
 The town suffered through waves of dysentery and smallpox.

 During the Revolution, the corner of modern-day Washington and Worthington Streets was the site of an encampment for French troops under the command of Count Rochambeau.
+A monument to the soldiers stands at the corner of Marsh and Court streets.